Lawsuit filed against fraternity in alleged near-death of SDSU student

 Attorneys say the teenager then passed out and became unresponsive.

-Attorneys say Brennan went into a coma, given a one percent chance of survival.
+Attorneys say Brennan went into a coma, given a 1% chance of survival.
 He pulled through but continues to suffer from severe physical and emotional injuries.

 “If he had died it could have been a manslaughter charge,” said Frantz.